obgwew/BCFD-L/wiki.md

 # FDScript

 FDScript is a lightweight scripting language for Discord bots.
 Scripts are executed line by line; each command begins with `$` and takes arguments inside `[]` separated by `;`.
 Lines without a `$` prefix are sent as plain text to the channel.
+(There is currently no ability to generate instructions within the software)

 ---